justinleetyler/justinleetyler.github.io/devotions.md

 Glory be to animals and children and women and men,
 Glory be to our holy flame which calls us together as one.
 (Bettye A. Doty)

-From all that dwell below the skies *
-    Let faith and hope with love arise;
-Let beauty, truth and good be sung *
-   Through every land, by every tongue.

 ¶ [A reading](http://community.fortunecity.ws/roswell/vortex/401/library/365/365date.htm)
 Our unitarian heritage calls us to recognize the inherent good in all persons, while the universal part of our tradition encourages us to extend love and acceptance to all people.